Analyst Handbook

 Understanding the Dataset

-In the current data set, as an example, we notice that there are very few missing values.
-Social media column has only six missing values out of around 4570 records.
-These records can either be removed or populated with average values or values provided by the business user from another system etc..
-In the dataset, Influencer is a categorical value and there are 4 unique values for this column.
-These unique categorical values may need to be encoded to integers when implementing the model.
+Data exploration (suggested checklist) entails understanding the process that generates the data and the characteristics of the data.
+In this case, the process refers to the marketing department's spending on various channels, as captured in the systems.
+As for some of the data characteristics, the dataset has very few missing values.
+The social media column has only six missing values out of around 4570 records.
+These records can either be removed or populated with average values or values provided by the business user from another system, etc..
+Influencer is a categorical value, and there are 4 unique values for this column.

-To view the data profile page, click on the ellipses -> ”View Profile” on the copied dataset (tile with green spot below).
-Users can identify outliers, anomalies, correlations, and several other insights in this step.
+To view the data profile page, click on the kebab menu (vertical ellipses) -> ”View Profile” on the created dataset.
+Profile view helps identify outliers, and correlations.

 Maximizing Sales Revenue